CoachbotSwarm/User-Guide/README.md

 # Coachbot Swarm User Guide

 Written and Maintained by Vaishnavi Dornadula (vaishnavidornadula2026@u.northwestern.edu)
-Last Updated: July 3rd, 2025
+Last Updated: October 30th, 2025

 This guide will walk you through the steps to set up the required environments, how to request access to the platform, link you to the simulator, understand the repositories and files needed to make a submission, break down the robot API, and explain the results that will be returned to you.
 To familiarize yourself with the platform, the API, and the workflow, we highly recommend you start with submitting code from the Example folder.
 We also recommend using the simulator for each experiment for faster verification before submitting your algorithm to the physical platform.